chrisguttandin/timingsrc/README.md

 This libary is meant to synchronize a [`MediaElement`](https://html.spec.whatwg.org/multipage/media.html#htmlmediaelement) (aka an `<audio/>` or `<video/>` element) with a [`TimingObject`](https://webtiming.github.io/timingobject/#dfn-timing-object).

-The [Timing Object specification](https://webtiming.github.io/timingobject/) defines an extension of the `MediaElement` which would add [`timingsrc`](https://webtiming.github.io/timingobject/#dom-htmlmediaelement-timingsrc) property.
+The [Timing Object specification](https://webtiming.github.io/timingobject/) defines an extension of the `MediaElement` which would add a [`timingsrc`](https://webtiming.github.io/timingobject/#dom-htmlmediaelement-timingsrc) property.
 But so far this is not supported in any browser.
 Therefore this package can be used as a replacement as it provides the same functionality.
 But instead of patching the native protoypes this libary provides a function which can be used without modifying any built-in browser objects.

 The code of this library is heavily inspired by the [`mediaSync()`](https://github.com/webtiming/timingsrc/blob/master/v1/mediasync/mediasync.js#L89) function that came with v1 of the [timingsrc](https://github.com/webtiming/timingsrc) library.
 However all the code has been completely rewritten in TypeScript with the goal to make it more testable and easier to reason about.